tomouellette/herb/README.md

 ## Inference

-A variety of backbones also have matching implementations written in Rust using the `candle` library.
+For a variety of backbones, I've also written matching implementations in Rust using the `candle` library.
 Any backbone trained in pytorch and saved as a safetensor can be loaded and run in Rust.
-You'll need to modify the code for your downstream application.
+You can paste/modify the code into your project as needed.
 Here's some example backbones, assuming you have `cargo` installed.

 ### ConvNext